Previously Treated CLL/SLL

 See important information about getting started with VENCLEXTA.

-Week 4: After the first 3 weeks of GAZYVA treatment, you will start taking VENCLEXTA once a day at a low dose and gradually build up to a higher dose—this is known as a ramp-up period.
+You will start taking VENCLEXTA at a low dose and gradually build up to a higher dose—this is known as a "ramp-up" period.